The 2021 Maruti Swift facelift has been spied for the first time and the pictures in the story show a red example.

 - Maruti’s ‘Smart Hybrid’ technology that employs an Integrated Starter Generator.

-Maruti has introduced this combination in the 2020 Maruti Baleno (released in April) that makes 5 kW (6.7 hp) of added power as compared to the non-SHVS version.
+Maruti has this combination in the 2020 Maruti Baleno (released in April 2020) that makes 5 kW (6.7 hp) of added power as compared to the non-SHVS version.
 The fuel efficiency increases from 21.01 km/l to 23.87 km/l which represents a 13.6 percent improvement.
 Couple these with an expected kerb weight of the 890 kg (current Swift weighs between 855 and 885 kg), we can expect better acceleration as well.
-However note that the SHVS comes only on the top-spec Delta and Zeta variants and the same should be observed on the 2020 Maruti Swift.
+However note that the SHVS comes only on the top-spec Delta and Zeta variants and the same should be observed on the 2021 Maruti Swift.

 - Torque Assist: The energy stored in the secondary lithium ion battery assists during vehicle acceleration delivering improved performance without affecting fuel efficiency.